Xetibo/ReSet-Doc/sections/result/plugin_system.typ

 offer proper security, it only offers protection against unintentional loading by the user.

-In @plugin_loading_config, the toml configuration in order to load the plugin is visualized.
+In @plugin_loading_config, the TOML configuration in order to load the plugin is visualized.

 #let code = "